 When the brain sustains an injury, many of the neural pathways used to communicate with the rest of the body can become damaged.
-This can cause a variety of secondary effects, including cognitive and physical impairments, such as short-term memory or hemiparesis (weakness on one side of the body).
+This can cause a variety of secondary effects, including cognitive and physical impairments, such as impaired short-term memory or hemiparesis (weakness on one side of the body).

 Types of Exercises to Include in Your Home Therapy Program After TBI